SonRayS/NodeJS/README.md

-# API для библиотеки
+## Library API

-Это проект CRUD API для управления пользователями и их книгами, реализованный на Node.js и MongoDB.
+This is a CRUD API project for managing users and their books, implemented in Node.js and MongoDB.

-## Описание
+## Description

-Этот проект представляет собой серверное приложение, которое позволяет выполнять операции CRUD (создание, чтение, обновление и удаление) с данными о пользователях и книгах. Для создания API использованы такие технологии, как Express.js и MongoDB.
+This project is a server-side application that allows you to perform CRUD operations (create, read, update and delete) on user and book data.
+Technologies such as Express.js and MongoDB are used to create the API.

-## Технологии
+## Technologies

-- **Node.js**: среда выполнения для серверного JavaScript.
+- **Node.js**: a runtime environment for server-side JavaScript.
-- **Express.js**: фреймворк для создания веб-приложений на Node.js.
+- **Express.js**: a framework for building web applications on Node.js.
-- **MongoDB**: база данных NoSQL для хранения данных.
+- **MongoDB**: a NoSQL database for storing data.
-- **Mongoose**: библиотека для работы с MongoDB в Node.js.
+- **Mongoose**: a library for working with MongoDB in Node.js.
-- **dotenv**: модуль для загрузки переменных окружения из `.env` файла.
+- **dotenv**: module to load environment variables from `.env` file.
-- **body-parser**: middleware для обработки тела запросов.
+- **body-parser**: middleware for handling query bodies.
-- **cors**: middleware для настройки политики кросс-доменных запросов.
+- **cors**: middleware for configuring cross-domain query policy.
-- **nodemon**: утилита для автоматического перезапуска приложения при изменении файлов.
+- **nodemon**: a utility to automatically restart an application when files are changed.